Coupling of a Nuclear Transition to a Surface Acoustic Wave

 \section{Abstract}

 Mechanical modulation of recoilless nuclear transitions allows the dynamic control of $\gamma$-ray emission and absorption.
 Accessing modulation frequencies well above the nuclear linewidth enables coherent manipulation of the nuclear response.
-Here we demonstrate such control by coupling a film of enriched $^{57}$Fe to a $97.9~\mathrm{MHz}$ surface acoustic wave, which is nearly two orders of magnitude faster than the nuclear linewidth.
-The mechanical drive produces a comb of absorption sidebands in the \M spectrum, consistent with coherent phase modulation of the nuclear transition.
-This constitutes the fastest phonon-driven control of \M resonances to date.
+Here we demonstrate high frequency control via efficient coupling a film of enriched $^{57}$Fe to a $97.9~\mathrm{MHz}$ surface acoustic wave, nearly two orders of magnitude higher than the nuclear linewidth.
+The mechanical drive produces a comb of absorption sidebands in the \M spectrum, reflecting the periodic time modulation of the nuclear transitions.
+This constitutes the highest frequency mechanically driven \M resonance to date.
 Our solid-state, monolithic platform establishes a new interface between nuclear transitions and high-frequency acoustics, with applications in $\gamma$-ray quantum optics and precision nuclear spectroscopy.